migalvalm/marvel-library/README.md

 # Marvel Comics Library
 <img width="1678" alt="Screenshot 2023-12-17 at 22 32 16" src="https://github.com/migalvalm/marvel-library/assets/59445459/9ce72107-b3be-4b58-bac3-4d66850caae0">

 This project is a Rails application that showcases comic covers from the Marvel API.
-It uses Turbo, Stimulus, and Tailwind to create a modern, reactive web application.
+It uses Stimulus, and Tailwind to create a modern, reactive web application.
 The WillPaginate gem is used to handle pagination.

 ## Getting Started